-or even easier:
+or even easier on Linux and macOS, you can run:

 '''

 #note: this will install binaries solc and soltest at usr/local/bin

 ./scripts/build.sh

 '''

 And for Windows:

 '''

 mkdir build cd build cmake -G "Visual Studio 15 2017 Win64" ..

 '''

 This latter set of instructions should result in the creation of solidity.sln in that build directory.
 Double-clicking on that file should result in Visual Studio firing up.
 We suggest building Release configuration, but all others work.